plexus/chestnut/README.md

 **Getting value out of Chestnut?
 Consider making [a small donation](https://patreon.com/plexus).**

+**This README may describe unreleased features, instead you can check the [README for the latest stable release](https://github.com/plexus/chestnut/blob/66af6f409a54bee49550e3de28dde24def8cc672/README.md)**

 Chestnut is a Leiningen template for a Clojure/ClojureScript app based on Om, Reagent, or Rum, featuring a great dev setup, and easy deployment.